-You know that chronic stress can lead to disease and disability, but did you know that acute stress can sometimes help you heal?
-Prolotherapy is a unique injectable treatment that stimulates a healing response in soft-tissue such as tendon or ligament by creating acute stress or irritation at the site.
+Prolotherapy is a unique injection treatment that stimulates a healing response in soft-tissue such as tendon or ligament by creating acute stress or irritation at the site which can sometimes help you heal.
 If you have acute or chronic joint pain or soft-tissue injuries, contact Interventional Orthopedics of Washington today to find out if prolotherapy is right for you.

 Prolotherapy Q & A

 Prolotherapy (also known as proliferative therapy) is an alternative treatment that’s been in use since at least the 1930s.
 Prolotherapy is one of the earliest forms of regenerative medicine and works by stimulating your body to heal itself.
 Dr. Silva administers Prolotherapy by injecting your soft tissues with a solution made from one or more of the following ingredients:

 - Dextrose — a form of sugar